-“I have found the easiest and most user-friendly method to find out about preferred routes is to use one of the online flight planning tools such as Forefight or Fltplan.com.
-After you submit your routing and altitude request, they return a list of routes that ATC has actually assigned to aircraft between the two airports requested.
+“I have found that the easiest and most user-friendly method to find out about preferred routes is to use one of the online flight planning tools such as ForeFlight or FltPlan.com.

 Either of these tools will display a list of routes that ATC has assigned to aircraft between the two airports requested.
 Look at the routes and aircraft types carefully.
 It is not uncommon to find different routes and altitudes depending upon type of aircraft, such as piston, turboprop, or jet.
 Aircraft type and equipage may limit the terminal procedures (SIDs and STARs) that you should consider.
 Make sure you should (and can) fly something before you file it.

 If your airport doesn’t have a route listed, check nearby larger airports.
 The flows in and out of these should be similar to what you’ll get.
 What you really care about might be how to arrive into a given area from a particular direction, rather than routes specifically from ABC to XYZ.